Symplectic toric stratified spaces with isolated singularities: Symplectic toric manifolds

 is an equivalence of categories. \end{thm}

-Using the tools of Lemmas ~\ref{l:biglem1} and Lemma ~\ref{l:biglem2}, Karshon and Lerman are able to show that the elements of $\stb_\psi(W)$ are classified by the cohomology classes $H^2(W,\Z_G) \times H^2(W,\R)$, (where $\Z_G:=\ker(\exp:\fg \to G)$ is the integral lattice).
-Thus, using the equivalence of categories $c$, they conclude the following result.
+Using the tools of Lemmas \ref{l:KLbijectionlemma} and \ref{l:KLexactgaugetranslemma}, Karshon and Lerman are able to show that the elements of $\stb_\psi(W)$ are classified by the cohomology classes $H^2(W,\Z_G)\times H^2(W,\R)$ (where $\Z_G := \ker(\exp : \fg \to G)$ is the integral lattice of $\fg$).
+Explicitly, they use two characteristic classes: the first Chern class and their horizontal class.